ehancer06/DENCA/README.md

 For running the multi-objective version, please see run_mode

-For runnnig the single-objective version, please see psorun and derun
+For running the single-objective version, please see single_objective_scenario/psorun and single_objective_scenario/derun